scienus/website-visitors-counter-and-people-online/README.md

-# web-statics
+# web-static
-Get basic information about all the users online at any website...
+Get basic information about users on your website like how many peoples are currently online, number of guest users, number of registered members, website visitors count etc. more at http://www.techsdl.com/